jsscoder/rag-chatbot-streaming_amlgo_labs_assignment/README.md

 - 🔍 Semantic retrieval using FAISS
 - 🤖 Grounded response generation (no hallucination)
 - ⚡ Streaming responses (word-by-word)
-- 💬 ChatGPT-style UI with chat history
+- 💬 Chat-style UI with chat history
 - 📚 Source display for transparency
 - ❌ Fallback for irrelevant queries ("Not found in document")